epotli

 Step 4: bring in a low-pressure practice game

-A 12-question round takes two minutes.
-Three rounds total per session is plenty.
-If your child gets bored after one round, stop and play something else.
+A 10-question session takes about two minutes.
+Two sessions per sitting is plenty.
+If your child gets bored after one, stop and play something else.

 What not to do